How to Utilize Multifamily Content Marketing to Generate Traffic

 - Marketers who blog regularly are 13 times more likely to achieve a positive ROI.

 - Blogs are rated the fifth most trusted source for accurate online information.

-While 53 percent of marketers claim blogging is their top priority when it comes to content marketing, that also means 47 percent likely do not consistently blog.
-Considering the bullet points listed above, this 47 percent is missing out on a significant opportunity.
+While 53% of marketers claim blogging is their top priority when it comes to content marketing, that also means 47% likely do not consistently blog.
+Considering the bullet points listed above, this 47% is missing out on a significant opportunity.

 Blogging is no longer a novelty marketing tactic.
 Rather, blogging has become essential to businesses in the digital age.
 As the journalistic landscape continues to evolve, more and more traditional writers and editors are filling demand on the creative side.

 Businesses need more than just “a writer;” they need an editorial vision.
 They need someone who knows how to tell a multifamily brand story and then translate that story to several platforms.
 Journalism provides an excellent skill set for storytelling, which is why content creation within agencies and businesses is now more of a journalistic process.